 6 Underrated French Wine Regions Worth Exploring

-Phot by Steven Allen/Shutterstock
+Photo by Steven Allen/Shutterstock

 Limoux

-These wines deserve a spectacular setting—and this is where Limoux seriously delivers.
+These wines deserve a spectacular setting—and this is where Limoux delivers.
 The countryside is dotted with ancient fortifications built by the Cathars, a semi-Christian sect that flourished here in the 12th century.
-You can even stay in a castle at the Château des Ducs de Joyeuse, which dates from the Middle Ages, or go back further in time inside the honey-hued walls of UNESCO-listed citadel city Carcassonne.
+Wander inside the walls of UNESCO-listed citadel city Carcassonne, where some sort of fortification has stood since pre-Roman times.

-Photo by Funny Solution Studio/Shutterstock
+Photo by alwyngreer22/Flickr

 Alsace

-Completing this storybook landscape are vineyards planted with some of France’s most aromatic white grapes, gewürztraminer, pinot blanc, pinot gris, and riesling.
+Completing this storybook landscape are vineyards planted with some of France’s most aromatic white grapes: gewürztraminer, pinot blanc, pinot gris, and riesling.
 The latter holds the undisputed crown and tends to be used in dry and steely wines, although even those with a little sweetness still have enough acidity to get your pulse racing.

 Beaujolais